 The Appeals Chamber of the International Criminal Tribunal explained that not all violations of the laws or customs of war could amount to war crimes.
 In order for a violation of the laws or customs of war to incur individual criminal responsibility, the Tribunal said that the "violation must be serious, that is to say, it must constitute a breach of a rule protecting important values, and the breach must involve grave consequences for the victim."
 As an example of a violation that would not be serious enough, it provided the example of the appropriation of a loaf of bread belonging to a private individual by a combatant in occupied territory.
 It said that to meet the threshold of seriousness, it was not necessary for violations to result in death or physical injury, or even the risk thereof, although breaches of rules protecting important values often result in distress and anxiety for the victims.
-Although the Hague Conventions prohibit compelling inhabitants of an occupied territory to swear allegiance to the occupying power, there is no authority to support this rule being considered a war crime for which individuals are punishable.
-Moreover, the incidents of coerced swearing of allegiance in Hawai'i appear to date to the late nineteenth century, making criminal prosecution today entirely theoretical, as explained further below.
+Although the Hague Conventions prohibit compelling inhabitants of an occupied territory to swear allegiance to the occupying power, be incidents of coerced swearing of allegiance in Hawai'i appear to date to the late nineteenth century, making criminal prosecution today entirely theoretical, as explained further below.